 My research interests are in the fields of functional morphology and ecological physiology.
 My focus is in the study of the dynamics of locomotion in animals.
 I examine the energetics and hydrodynamics of vertebrate swimming, with particular regard to propulsive modes and the evolution of aquatic mammals.
 This research is accomplished by examination of morphological structures with computer tomography (CT scans), biomechanics with motion analysis and computer digitizing, and exercise physiology by measurement of metabolic performance with oxygen consumption.
 Research in the Liquid Life Lab has allowed my students and me to work with a variety of animals, including whales, dolphins, seals, sea lions, mantees, otters, platypus, muskrat, beaver, opossums, hippopotamus, frogfish, flying fish, sharks, mallard ducks, alligators, batoid rays and whirligig beetles.
 The research has been funded by the National Science Foundation (NSF), Office of Naval Research (ONR), and Defense Advanced Research Projects Agency (DARPA).
 The research has application in the field of biomimetics and bioinspiration of engineered systems.
 I served on the editorial board of the journal Bioinspiration and Biomimetics, which is published by the Institute of Physics.
 I am an associate editor for the journal Marine Mammal Science.

 I have been profiled for my research in the book At the Water's Edge: Macroevolution and the Transformation of Life by Carl Zimmer and in the article Biomimetics: Design by Nature in the April 2008 issue of National Geographic.
-I have appeared on television in the PBS series Evolution, the Canadian Broadcasting Company production The Daily Planet Goes Green, the BBC production of Walking with Prehistoric Beasts, which aired on the Discovery Channel, Predator X, which aired on the History Channel, and Hooked: Flying Monsters, which aired on the National Geographic Channel, and the BBC production Bang Goes the Theory, and Xploration Earth 2050 - Bio-Mechanimals, which aired on Fox.
+I have appeared on television in the PBS series Evolution, the Canadian Broadcasting Company production The Daily Planet Goes Green, the BBC production of Walking with Prehistoric Beasts, which aired on the Discovery Channel, Predator X, which aired on the History Channel, Hooked: Flying Monsters, which aired on the National Geographic Channel, and the BBC production Bang Goes the Theory, and Xploration Earth 2050 - Bio-Mechanimals, which aired on Fox.